 Just be positive and honest.
 If you study, say so.
 If you enjoy eating outside, and Burger King is your favorite dining place, tell them.
 Talk about your hobbies and education, or about anything else.
 But try to keep it short, under one minute.
 If they want to hear more details about something from your life, they will ask additional questions.

 You can also explain how your application at BK fits into your lifestyle, and into what you are currently doing.
 Maybe you want to earn some extra money while studying at the college, or gain first working experience, or learn from the inside how a successful franchise works.
 The choice is yours.
+For some sample answers, you can check out this article.

 What is your availability?